 An infusion of one ounce of dried leaves (or 4 ounces of fresh leaves) in a quart of boiling water is consumed liberally until menstruation begins.

 Like carrot seed, smartweed may also be used after relations occur on fertile days or to bring on menstruation if the period is late.

 Rutin.
 This phenolic compound can be purchased in tablet form.
 A minimum of 500 mg should be taken daily for several days before and following ovulation.
-Another option is to consume rutin after relations and continue each day until menstruation begins.
+Another option is to consume rutin after sexual relations and continue each day until menstruation begins.

 Herbs Which Initiate Menstruation

 Ginger root.
 Ginger is perhaps the fastest acting menstruation initiating herb you can use.
 Put 1 tsp of powdered organic ginger root into a cup and pour boiling water over it.
 Drink when the water cools to a temperature which is still hot but comfortable.
 Drink up to 4 cups per day for no more than 5 days.

 Vitamin C. While plain ascorbic acid is not the natural form of Vitamin C, it can be used therapeutically on occasion to bring on menstruation if necessary.
 Take 500 mg every hour for 12 hours each day for up to 6 days maximum.
 Use of ascorbic acid in this high dosage may also produce loose bowels as a side effect.